Part of the Check 'n Go chain · locations

 • Website was under system maintenance during review, suggesting potential operational or technology issues for online applicants

-• Short repayment terms (due by next payday) create risk of debt cycles for borrowers unable to repay in full by due date
+• Short repayment terms (due by next payday) create risk of repeat-borrowing cycles for borrowers unable to repay in full by due date

 • Requires active checking account of at least 30 days old, excluding unbanked consumers despite offering Netspend card